htgerman/photo-sample/index.md

 ## Welcome

 Welcome to your new Telegram site.
-Check out the [Getting Started](/getting_started) page for information on how to set up your site.
+Check out the [About](/about) page for information on how to set up your site.

 <div>